 EMS 135 - EMS Refresher.
-One and a half (1.5) credit hours.
+Two credit hours.
 This 24-hour course meets the refresher requirements of the New Mexico EMS Bureau and/or National Registry of EMT.
 EMTs and Advanced EMTs will receive a course completion certificate upon successful completion.
 Emergency Medical Responders will receive a course completion certificate and eight hours on continuing education.
 Prerequisites: Current EMT or Emergency Medical Responder License.
 Repeatable for credit

 EMS 150 - Vehicle Extrication.
-One and a half (1.5) credit hours.
+Two credit hours.
 This class covers new vehicle construction, vehicle safety systems, and new rescue techniques for motor vehicle crashes.
 It provides the new rescuer with basic extrication knowledge and skills, and the seasoned rescuer with updated information and techniques for safety during extrication.
-THIS CLASS ALSO MEETS THE REQUIREMENT FOR THE EXTRICATION PORTION OF THE FIRE FIGHTER II CURRICULUM OF THE NEW MEXICO FIRE FIGHTERS TRAINING ACADEMY.
+THIS CLASS ALSO MEETS THE REQUIREMENT FOR THE EXTRICATION PORTION OF THE FIREFIGHTER II CURRICULUM OF THE NEW MEXICO FIREFIGHTERS TRAINING ACADEMY.
 The class consists of eight hours of power tool extrication.
 All participants are required to have full protective gear, (normally firefighters bunker gear), helmet or hard hat with face shield or goggles, boots, leather gloves, and safety glasses.